-- α>1: dilated wavelet - α<1: compressed wavelet - Low Frequency -> Large Scale -> Non-detailed global view of the signal -> Span entire signal - High Frequency -> Low Scale -> Detailed view of the signal -> Lasts short time - Only a limited range of scales is necessary
+- α>1: dilated wavelet - α<1: compressed wavelet - Low Frequency -> Large Scale -> Non-detailed global view of the signal -> Span the entire signal. - High Frequency -> Small Scale -> Detailed view of the signal -> Lasts short time. - Only a limited range of scales is necessary.

-Computing the CWT of a signal
+Computing the CWT of a Signal